A Case Study

 How do we ensure balls aren’t dropped and important functions are covered seamlessly when someone leaves?

 There are many questions to ask and things to consider in order to make sure your business is not hurting when someone leaves.
-Succession planning could start before a leader even thinks about their transition.
-Developing your employees with skills and knowledge to step into roles with more responsibility should one became vacant is a proactive measure for your business while helping your employees feel valuable.
+Succession planning should start before a leader even thinks about their transition.
+Developing your employees with skills and knowledge to step into roles with more responsibility is a proactive measure for your business while helping your employees feel valuable.

 Could they use those skills and knowledge to go somewhere else?